cj-dimaggio/transient-words/README.md

 # The Most Dangerous Writing App

-#### As featured on [Wired](http://www.wired.com/2016/03/sadistic-writing-app-deletes-work-stop-typing/), [lifehacker](http://lifehacker.com/the-most-dangerous-writing-app-destroys-your-progress-1762981262), [The Next Web](http://thenextweb.com/apps/2016/03/07/this-writing-app-will-delete-your-work-if-you-stop-typing/), [The Huffington Post](http://www.huffingtonpost.com/2016/03/07/the-most-dangerous-writing-app-is-a-terrifying-productivity-tool_n_9399844.html), and [PopSugar](https://me.popsugar.com/technology/Why-Most-Dangerous-Writing-App-Make-You-More-Productive-40420571)
+#### As featured on [Wired](http://www.wired.com/2016/03/sadistic-writing-app-deletes-work-stop-typing/), [Lifehacker](http://lifehacker.com/the-most-dangerous-writing-app-destroys-your-progress-1762981262), [The Next Web](http://thenextweb.com/apps/2016/03/07/this-writing-app-will-delete-your-work-if-you-stop-typing/), [Huffington Post](http://www.huffingtonpost.com/2016/03/07/the-most-dangerous-writing-app-is-a-terrifying-productivity-tool_n_9399844.html), and [PopSugar](https://me.popsugar.com/technology/Why-Most-Dangerous-Writing-App-Make-You-More-Productive-40420571)

 > The Most Dangerous Writing App is designed to get you into a state of flow.
 > If you stop typing for more than five seconds, all progress will be lost.